WebWash/ww_react_examples/ww_react_list/README.txt

 - Add the "React list block" into a region.
 - Go into `js` and compile the JavaScript: `npm run dev`

+## Testing on a Drupal site
+- Install Drupal using the standard installation profile.
+You'll need the Article content type.
+- Install this module and JSON:API

 Read the full tutorial over at https://www.webwash.net/?p=11702